yaaen/SideScroller/README.md

 the level is selected

 notepad files for levels:
-program will read in from the notepad files and translate them so the panel knows how to paint the level
+I put together a basic level1.txt for testing program will read in from the notepad files and translate them so the panel knows how to paint the level